fidian/ansi/README.md

 * `--reset-foreground` - Reset the foreground to default
 * `--reset-background` - Reset the background to default
 * `--reset-color` - Reset all color-related settings
+* `--reset-font` - Reset the font to the primary font

 Reporting